vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - Oracle

-  - Provides attestation of the price of RA for the Issuer to use in liquidation
+  - Provides attestation of the price of RA for the issuer to use in liquidation

 - Trader